jdp9675/UG54/chapters/01/what-is-quant-investing.md

  - Fundamental quant (Blackrock, DFA, Bridgewater, AQR,Vanguard)

  Trading horizon is months/year.
 Combines use of statistics with economic analysis.
-Use information similar to that used by  long/short equity managers (balance-sheet data, stock-return data, stock relevant events), but systematize it in a way that the  computer can replixated what a good equity analysts does.
+Use information similar to that used by  long/short equity managers (balance-sheet data, stock-return data, stock relevant events), but systematize it in a way that the  computer can replicated what a good equity analysts does.
 Scale methodology  across thousands of stocks around the world to reap benefits of diversification.

  ![fig](../../assets/plots/intro4.jpg)

  *Jack Bogle, founder of Vanguard*

- In some ways the father of quantitative investing is Jack Bogle who operationalized the index fund in a way that is cheap and acessible.
-This essentially build the conditions for showing that active managers were mostly big losers realtive to easy/cheap index fund, and induce the quant investing revolution that moved from a personality centric culture to a data centric culture.
+ In some ways the father of quantitative investing is Jack Bogle who operationalized the index fund in a way that is cheap and accessible.
+This essentially build the conditions for showing that active managers were mostly big losers relative to easy/cheap index fund, and induce the quant investing revolution that moved from a personality centric culture to a data centric culture.

- In lots of ways Eugene Fama and Kenneth French (**UofR Simon** grad!) are the academic founders that in lots of ways were way ahead of what was beign done in the industry at the time.
-They developed or perfected most of the techiques used to construct and evalaute quant strategies and were instrumental in building clean and organized data repositories for financial data.
+ In lots of ways Eugene Fama and Kenneth French (**UofR Simon** grad!) are the academic founders that in lots of ways were way ahead of what was begin done in the industry at the time.
+They developed or perfected most of the techniques used to construct and evaluate quant strategies and were instrumental in building clean and organized data repositories for financial data.

  ![fig](../../assets/plots/intro5.jpg)